When I first came on board with John at EntrepreneurOnFire I knew I had a lot of studying to do.

 Also, do they have guidelines already posted on their site?
 If they do, make sure you check them out so you know what will be expected of you as a guest poster.
-If you’re checking out a blog that only posts “epic content” that is no less than 2,500 words and you’re not willing to take the time to write that post, then don’t waste yours – or the blog owner’s time.
+If you’re checking out a blog that only posts “epic content” that is no less than 2,500 words, and you’re not willing to take the time to write that post and make it best one you’ve ever written, then don’t waste yours or the blog owner’s time.

 4. Create 2-4 titles with a short summary or bullet points for the content you’ll propose